JakobFrh/DS-ML_Final/READYOU.md

 ### **ABC Classification** 📚

 We implemented ABC classification to enhance our model:
-- **Training the LLM on A, B, or C labels:** Allowed for better data distribution.
+- **Training the CamemBERT model on A, B, or C labels:** Allowed for better data distribution.
 - **Pipeline model for A1/A2 and C1/C2:** Improved accuracy for these categories.

 <p align="center">